City of Cockburn: History

 In July 1923, the District received a large amount of land (gaining the localities of Atwell and Banjup and 75% of the Jandakot locality) from Jandakot Road District when that entity was abolished.
 On 21 January 1955, it was renamed Cockburn, after a successful referendum underlined the desire for recognition of the District's independence from Fremantle.

 On 1 July 1961, Cockburn Road District became a shire following the enactment of the Local Government Act 1960, and on 24 January 1971, almost exactly 100 years after the formation of the Fremantle Road District, it became a Town in recognition of its increasingly urban nature.
 On 26 October 1979 the town attained City status.

 In May 1966, Rottnest Island and Carnac Island were included in the boundaries of the Shire of Cockburn.
 However, the council has "no involvement in or responsibility for any functions relating to the control and management of the islands", which are administered directly by state government agencies.

 A public inquiry into corruption in the City of Cockburn was held in 1999.
 The Council was suspended in April 1999 and dismissed on 30 June 2000, with administrators running the council until an election held on 6 December 2000.
 In 2007 the City of Cockburn was again embroiled in controversy as alleged evidence of corruption arose at the Corruption and Crime Commission.

+Protests in the City of Cockburn

+The population has come together as a community to protest for and against many developments within the areas that are now emcompassed with the cities boundaries.
+From early arrival of Europeans settrlers as part of the Swan River Colony to saving the last of the wetlands in the area.